danthegoodman1/cloudComputingCourse/README.md

 I'm going to try to teach you everything you need to launch a tech startup, work for a giant company, or build a side project.
 This will include:

 - **Databases** like Cassandra/Scylla clusters, Firestore, Datastore, and SQLite
-- **Server-client communication** with HTTP/S and secure Websockets to build powerful APIs
+- **Server-client communication** with HTTP/S, Pub/Sub, and secure Websockets to build powerful APIs
 - **Distributed Computing** through manually clustering Virtual Machines, Serverless Functions, Docker, Kubernetes, Rancher, Google Cloud Run, Google App Engine, and event triggered workers
 - **Supportive technologies** like Full-text search indexing with Apache Solr, Algolia, and custom built solutions, as well as interfacing with third party APIs
 - **Security** in Multi-factor Authentication, Secure password handling, OAuth2, RBAC, and Security keys
 - **Secure Development Life Cycle** with CI/CD, secure database/resource access, and secure key/token handling
 - **Front End** with a sprinkle of HTML, JS, CSS, and React throughout the modules

+We'll also do some fun projects:

+- **Build a custom VM cluster and autoscaler**
+- **Build a serverless websocket chat app**
+- **Build a simple Virtual Assistant like Google Home, Siri, and Amazon Echo (Alexa)**

 ## Modules